jayalloyd/jayalloyd/README.md

 👨‍💻 **About Me**

-🌍 Full Stack Developer from Kerala, India
+🌍 Full Stack Developer from Kochi,Kerala, India

 ⚡ Skilled in MERN Stack | Certified in Data Structures & Algorithms

+📚 Currently focused on strengthening my Data Structures and Algorithms in JavaScript, while also exploring the **MERN stack** through personal projects and advanced concepts (Docker, Kubernetes, CI/CD, and cloud-native tooling).

 🚀 Passionate about building responsive, user-focused web apps & contributing to open source.

 ---